 In September 2005, the Board of Governors of the HRDA approved the development and introduction of the system for the assessment and certification of training providers including trainers.
-The HRDA launched in January 2006 a tender procedure for selecting external consultants.
-The tender was assigned to a Greek consortium consisting of the National Accreditation Centre of Continuing Vocational Training (EKEPIS) and the ICAP Business Information and Consulting Firm.
+To this end, the HRDA launched in January 2006 a tender procedure for selecting external consultants.
+The tender was assigned to a Greek consortium consisting of the National Accreditation Centre of Continuing Vocational Training (EKEPIS) and ICAP Business Information and Consulting Firm.
 The implementation of the project started in October 2006.
 The project is expected to be completed in 5 stages over a period of thirty-six months.
-In August 2007, a draft paper of the system will be submitted to key stakeholders in VET and interested bodies for comments and validation.